giorgk/ichnos/README.md

 ## Bulding the dependencies
 Gettting the dependencies right sometimes can be quite tricky.
 To build Ichnos we have used three options for different systems.

-* [vcpkg](https://github.com/microsoft/vcpkg) is probably the easiset method to build the dependencies.
+* [vcpkg](https://github.com/microsoft/vcpkg) is probably the easiest method to build the dependencies.
 It has always worked under windows without issues.
 Under linux can work but not without issues.
 * [Spack](https://spack.io/) Using spack is probably the best option for linux, yet is a bit more involved compared to the vcpkg.
 There is more info about spack in the next section
-* **Build everything** That requires some experience and it is recommnded on systems without administration provilages, e.g clusters
+* **Build everything** That requires some experience and it is recommended on systems without administration privileges, e.g clusters

 ## Building with vcpkg
 All that is needed is to pass the following argument